 Application study to investigate the safety, tolerability and efficacy of the bispecific PSMAxCD3 antibody CC-1 in patients biochemical recurrence of prostate cancer.

-First-in-man study to evaluate the safety, tolerability and efficacy of the bispecific PSMAxCD3 antibody CC-1 alone or in combination with checkpoint inhibition in patients with squamous cell carcinoma of the lung.
+Initial application study to investigate the safety, tolerability and efficacy of the bispecific CD276xCD3 antibody CC-3 in patients with metastatic colorectal cancer

 Appointments